IPA_MOD(3) IPA_MOD(3)

 IPA_CONF_SECT_AUTORULE - the autorule section;

-IPA_CONF_SECT_RULEPAT - the rulepat section.
+IPA_CONF_SECT_RULEPAT - the rulepat section;

 arg_parse